Professional Quality of Life Measure

 Henry E. Stamm, IV, PhD

-Is the Owner of Eastwoods, As of March, 2015, Eastwoods is the official owner of the ProQOL.
-Eastwoods will continue to strive to make the ProQOL available to the international community.
+Is the Owner of Eastwoods, formerly the official owner of the ProQOL.
 He is a retired history professor.
 He held posts at Idaho State University, Dartmouth College, University of Alaska Anchorage and SUNY--Oswego.
 He holds the Ph.D. from the University of Wyoming, an M.A. from Appalachian State University and a B.A. from Rice University.
 He is the author of People of the Wind River: The Eastern Shoshones, 1825-1900 (University of Oklahoma Press, 1999), as well as several articles and a website on Shoshone art hosted by the Wind River Historical Center of Dubois, Wyoming.
 He is continuing his research on the people of the Wind River with additional research on the Shoshone & Bannock people of Fort Hall.
 In addition to working on a sequel to his first book, another current project focuses on viewing cultural transformation of the Eastern Shoshones through the lenses of their material culture and art.
 Past presentations and publications have emphasized the historical context of understanding cultural and generational trauma among indigenous peoples.

 Beth Hudnall Stamm, PhD

-Has a Masters Degree in Research Psychology from the University of Natal.
-He is the Research Director of the Center for Victims of Torture.
+Has a PhD in Psychology from the University of the Witwatersrand and a Masters Degree in Research Psychology from the University of Natal.
+He was formerly the Research Director of the Center for Victims of Torture.
 He has worked in the fields of violence prevention, peace-making and trauma care for more than twenty years.
 During this time he was a founder and director of the Sinani Programme for Survivors of Violence in KwaZulu-Natal, a founder member and regular trainer for the South African Institute for Traumatic Stress (SAITS), and the chairperson of the South African Network of Trauma Service Providers: Themba Lesizwe.
-In addition to regular presentations at international conference, Higson-Smith has written or edited several books, book chapters and academic articles in the field of traumatic stress.
-Currently he provides technical and organizational support to torture prevention and rehabilitation programmes in South Africa, Namibia, Rwanda, Uganda, Kenya, Ethiopia, Cameroon, Sudan, and Cambodia.
+In addition to regular presentations at international conferences, Higson-Smith has written or edited several books, book chapters and academic articles in the field of traumatic stress, and provided technical and organizational support to torture prevention and rehabilitation programmes in South Africa, Namibia, Rwanda, Uganda, Kenya, Ethiopia, Cameroon, Sudan, and Cambodia.
 His particular professional interests lie in cultural trauma, community intervention, and torture prevention and rehabilitation.

 Amy C. Hudnall, MA